Lenty/SLiCAP_python/docs/userguide/instruction.rst

 	 This is :math:`\frac{-L}{1-L}` in which :math:`L` is the loop gain according to the definition above.

 The gain type can be defined with the `instruction.setGainType() <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.setGainType>`_ method.
-It sets the `gainype `<../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.gainType>`_ attribute of the instruction.
+It sets the `gainType <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.gainType>`_ attribute of the instruction.

 .. code-block:: python